NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/tutorial.md

 <hr>
 ## 1. Creating a simple window

-If we want to create an empty window, we need to ingredients: a [`QApplication`](../QtWidgets/QApplication) object and a [`QMainWindow`](../QtWidgets/QMainWindow) object.
-The `QApplication` object manages the GUI application's control flow and main settings, while the `QMainWindow` object provides a framework for building an application's user interface.
+If we want to create an empty window, we need two ingredients: a [`QApplication`](../QtWidgets/QApplication) object and a [`QMainWindow`](../QtWidgets/QMainWindow) object.
+The `QApplication` object manages the GUI application's control flow and main settings, while the `QMainWindow` object provides the framework for building an application's user interface.

 ```python